michaelaviram/simple-web/README.md

 ## Overview

 This repository contains a Helm Chart and Jenkinsfile for installing and uninstalling the chart on a dedicated AKS cluster.
+The Helm Chart deploys a request-counting app.

+## Running the Pipeline

+Log into the Jenkins server at http://4.180.159.141:8080 with the provided credentials, choose "helm_chart" project and click "Build with Parameters".
+Select either "Deploy" or "Destroy" and click "Build".

+* "Deploy" will install the Helm Chart on the AKS Cluster.
+* "Destroy" will uninstall it.

+To confirm deployment, visit: http://98.64.41.189/michael

 ## The Helm Chart